mortezakowkabi/jcb-persian-documentation/022-Global-Settings-of-Component-Builder.md

 ### Enable Version

 The version can be disabled by simply clicking 'no', or enable it by 'yes'.
 The quantity of versions which needs to be kept of the item may be set.
-If '0'is set, all versions will be saved.
+If '0' is set, all versions will be saved.
 It can be limited to prevent your system from being overloaded with data in the database.
 [00:02:17](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m17s)

 ### Minify JS(JavaScript)

-All the JS that has been built in Component Builder can be changed to be 'Minified'.
+All the JS that have been built in Component Builder can be changed to be 'Minified'.
 [00:02:40](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h02m40s) While in production, components can be exported without minifying the JS in the files and in the footers of the documents.
 If minification becomes necessary, simply click 'yes', that would minify JS, which is your JavaScript in the component while it's being complied.
 [00:03:07](https://www.youtube.com/watch?v=LA2WDi8G79E&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h03m07s)

 ### Contributor Info